Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Understanding Pre-training-fine-tuning from a Distribution-shift Perspective

 \subsection{Quasi-Sparse Gradient Distribution}

-\cite{ye2020accelerating,wiedemann2020dithered} take the assumption that the distribution of the parameters' gradients approximates a normal distribution.
-In the figure \labelcref{grad_dist}, we plot the gradient distribution of one parameter in RoBERTa-Large on the MNLI dataset.
-Both the gradient of the model trained from scratch and from pre-trained show a bell-shaped distribution with a mean of zero.
+\citet{ye2020accelerating,wiedemann2020dithered} take the assumption that the distribution of the parameter gradients approximates a normal distribution.
+In Figure \labelcref{grad_dist}, we plot the gradient distribution of one parameter in RoBERTa-Large on the MNLI dataset and other parameters also have the similar property shown in the following part.
+Both the gradients of the model trained from scratch and from pre-trained show a bell-shaped distribution with a mean of near zero.
 Under the same histogram settings, the gradient distributions of from scratch and pre-trained models show a huge difference in frequency and value range.
-Figure 2(c) displays the pre-trained gradient distribution on a log-scale, where the majority of gradients are concentrated around zero, with only a very small portion having larger gradient values, and the maximum value of pre-trained is about two orders of magnitude higher than that from scratch.
-Figure 2(d) shows the gradient proportion of the components with the top x\% absolute gradient value.
+Figure \ref{grad_dist}(c) displays the pre-trained gradient distribution on a log-scale, where the majority of gradients are concentrated around zero, with only a very small portion having larger gradient values, and the maximum value of pre-trained is about two orders of magnitude higher than that from scratch.
+Figure \ref{grad_dist}(d) shows the gradient proportion of the components with the top x\% absolute gradient value.
 The pre-trained gradient shows a more extreme property, where 1\% of the components account for 99\% of the total gradient norm.
 This severe imbalance in distribution exhibits a property similar to sparsity, which we refer to as Quasi-Sparse.
-The majority of information in the gradient space can be represented by a very small number of components, leading to a low intrinsic dimension of the objective loss landscape\cite{li2018measuring}.
-This imbalance in distribution also explains the transition from low to high amplitude oscillation discussed in 3.1.
-With the same step size, a balanced distribution of gradients in each dimension would lead a more smooth change in loss, whereas in the case of an imbalanced distribution of gradients, the dimensions with extreme gradients will dominate the change in loss, resulting in strong oscillations.
+The majority of information in the gradient space can be represented by a very small number of components. \\ Through pre-training, the model reaches a sub-manifold in the parameter space where the parameters are with higher distribution probabilities and can be expressive of language (corresponding to the bell-shaped distribution in Figure \ref{prior_posterior}).
+Therefore, during the fine-tuning process on downstream tasks, it is only necessary to search within this manifold to find a good solution.
+This results in redundancy on most dimensions, manifested by smaller gradient values.
+Therefore, the compressed searching space is the key to the low intrinsic dimension of the objective loss landscape \cite{li2018measuring}.
+A natural question is whether updating only in these dimensions can effectively adapt the pre-trained model to downstream domains.
+A prior idea is that, due to the quasi-sparsity of the gradient, updating only partial components with larger gradients can also effectively reduce the empirical loss, while the generalization loss can also be consistently reduced due to tighter upper bounds on the generalization error of pre-trained models. \\ In the following Section \ref{sec-method}, we propose a memory-efficient implementation of the sparse fine-tuning scheme, which validates the feasibility of fine-tuning language models entirely in a component-sparse way.